unnamedmistress/StrawberryTech/README.md

 To point either frontend at a custom server URL set `NEXT_PUBLIC_API_BASE` in `nextjs-app/.env` or `VITE_API_BASE` in `learning-games/.env`.
 These must be the backend URL when the frontend and API run on different hosts.
-If these variables are omitted each app falls back to `window.location.origin`, which only works when the API is served from the same host.
+If these variables are omitted each app makes relative requests to `/api/...`, which only works when the API is served from the same host or proxied.
 Sample `.env.example` files in each app illustrate this configuration.